Dmitrii-Siz/HangmanGUI/README.md

 Technologies Used:
 - Java

-Video demonstating how the GUI app runs:
+Video demonstating how the app runs: